Professor Emerita

 Backman, C.L., Kennedy, S.M., Chalmers, A. & Singer, J. (2004).
 Participation in paid and unpaid work by adults with rheumatoid arthritis.
 Journal of Rheumatology, 31, 47-57.

-More publications listed in my Google Scholar profile
+Over 150 publications are listed in my Google Scholar profile